ismailbangee/smart-contracts/CONTRIBUTING.md

 Message Format <your_message>
 ===================

-If you are creating category and create new smart contract inside it.
+If you are creating use case and create new smart contract inside it.

-- category: category name.
+- category: use case name.
-- category_description: description about the category  (why we need that contract.
+- category_description: description about the use case  (why we need that contract.
 Who will benefit from it.)

 - smart_contract: smart_contract name.
 - smart_contract_description: description about the smart_contract (why we need that contract.
 Who will benefit from it.)

-If you are creating new smart contract inside any existing category.
+If you are creating new smart contract inside any existing use case.

 - smart_contract: smart_contract name.
 - smart_contract_description: description about the smart_contract (why we need that contract.
 Who will benefit from it.)